Home » Biology » Difference Between Tap Root and Fibrous...

 Taproots are primary roots that grow vertically downward from a plant’s seed.
 In simple terms, they’re like the plant’s anchor.
 Picture a carrot: the main, thick part that extends into the soil is the taproot.
 This root system helps plants access water and nutrients deep in the ground, providing stability and support.
 Unlike fibrous roots that spread horizontally, taproots go deep into the soil.
 Their role is crucial during droughts, as they can reach water reserves on the earth.
 Examples of plants with taproots include carrots, radishes, and dandelions.
 Overall, taproots play a vital role in a plant’s survival by facilitating nutrient absorption and securing it firmly in the ground.

-Difference Between Tap Root and Fibrous Roots_3.1
+Difference Between Tap Roots and Fibrous Roots_3.1

 What are Fibrous Roots?